Herzchens/Automated-Attendance/README.md

 ---

 ## Introduction
-`Facial_Recognition` is an automatic attendance system that leverages facial recognition technology to mark attendance.
+This is an automatic attendance system that leverages facial recognition technology to mark attendance.
 It can detect and recognize faces in real-time or from images and videos, making it ideal for schools, offices, and other organizations.

 ---